marktellez/marktellez/README.md

 ## Hello world!
-My name is Mark Tellez 👋
+My name is [mark tellez] 👋

+I am a Sr. Software developer who loves JavaScript, React, Next, and Mongo!
+I spend about half of my time mentoring new, jr, and mid level developers and making Youtube videos, tutorials, and even small films!

+I am available for hire to supercharge your development team with all my years of experience in web devleopment.

 # Been writing code for over 25 years, learned from it